anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   However, there are also differences compared to BRSKI {{!RFC8995}}:

   * A BRSKI-PRM domain registrar does not interact with a pledge directly, but through the Registrar-Agent as defined in {{exchanges}}.
-  * A BRSKI-PRM domain registrar offers additional endpoints as defined in {{registrar_component}} to support the the signature-wrapped artifacts used by BRSKI-PRM.
+  * A BRSKI-PRM domain registrar offers additional endpoints as defined in {{registrar_component}} to support the signature-wrapped artifacts used by BRSKI-PRM.

 * Vendor services: Encompass MASA and Ownership Tracker and are used as defined in {{!RFC8995}}.
   A MASA responsible for pledges that implement BRSKI-PRM is expected to support BRSKI-PRM extensions: